weicks/ESP32-ArtnetWifi-SDreadwriteclock/README.md

 ------------------------------------------------------------------------------------------------------

 I am open for every idea or improvements to the code.
-If you wana see some of my other artobjects you are welcome to visit my homepage: https://kunstkraft.jimdo.com/
+If you wana see more of my artobjects you are welcome to visit my homepage: https://kunstkraft.jimdo.com/